Role of Lord Mayor

 The Lord Mayor is the first citizen of Birmingham

-The majority of the Lord Mayor’s responsibilities relate to the ‘first citizen’ function of representing the Council.
-Many of the Lord Mayor’s duties are ambassadorial, representing the people and the City both at home and abroad.
-In so doing they meet a wide range of voluntary organisations, charities, employers, agencies, civic heads from other Local Authorities, consular and diplomatic representatives, visiting Heads of State and members of the Royal Family.
+Many of the Lord Mayor’s duties are ambassadorial, representing the people and the city both at home and abroad.
+In doing so they meet a wide range of voluntary organisations, charities, employers, agencies, civic heads from other Local Authorities, consular and diplomatic representatives, visiting Heads of State and members of the Royal Family.